-The majority of the Adler's plan assets are invested in pooled separate accounts, consisting of money market funds, equity mutual funds, and fixed-income mutual funds, which are transacted in active markets and for which quoted prices in those markets exist and are available to the Adler.
+The majority of the Adler's plan assets, measured at fair value, are invested in pooled separate accounts, consisting of money market funds, equity mutual funds, and fixed-income mutual funds, which are transacted in active markets and for which quoted prices in those markets exist and are available to the Adler.

-The fair values of the Adler's pension plan assets at June 30, 2023 and 2022 by major asset classes are as follows:
+There are no plan assets held at June 30, 2024.
+The fair values of the Adler's pension plan assets at June 30, 2023 by major asset classes are as follows: